abdafatima/us-labor-statistics-project/README.md

 ## 👥 Acknowledgements

-- **Professor Alia Azzama** for her mentorship and support throughout the course.
 - **Bureau of Labor Statistics** for providing the OEWS dataset.
 - Our team members for collaboration, analysis, and commitment to delivering impactful results.